 I had a friend who had been a surrogate twice already.
-She got me thinking on it.
+She got me thinking on the surrogacy experience.
 I had had such easy pregnancies and was looking for a way to use my own special “talents” to help someone else.
-I asked her out for a cup of coffee and picked her brain.
+I asked her out for a cup of coffee and picked her brain about her surrogacy story.
 She told me she thought I’d make a great surrogate.
 I’m happily married with two children and no plans for more.
 I’ve always been perfectly healthy, and my husband had a vasectomy after our second child.
 “No more kids than hands” was our motto.
 We love them both dearly and they are such perfect little clones of each of us, that we felt complete as a family.
 To be able to give that to someone else was such a mind-blowingly easy choice to make.
 My husband, kids, friends and family were all on board as well.
 Knowing all that; I submitted my application to Surrogate Alternatives (SAI) and began the process.

 I met my first couple back in December of 2008.
 They were a lovely German couple who had been trying in many different ways to conceive for almost a decade.
 My heart just reached out to them.
 We instantly hit it off and began our journey together.
 Unfortunately, after many attempts, roadblocks and heartache they decided to stop trying.
 It was just too much for them and I completely understood.
 They told me it was nobody’s fault, just a lot of bad luck and that if they ever wanted to try again they’d choose me in a heartbeat.
 It was tough for me, but in retrospect I’m so glad it went this way because I now knew what could happen and was able to be mentally prepared for it.
 We are still good friends to this day.